Pre-K Printable Fun

 Preschool Center Signs

-• One-on-One Time: Spend individual time with each student to learn about their interests, strengths, and needs.
-This helps build trust and makes students feel valued.
+• Spend one-on-one time with each child to learn their interests and needs.

 Picture